datawire/ambassador-docs/docs/argo/latest/quick-start/index.md

 ## Prerequisites

-All you need to run this quickstart is a Github account.
+All you need to run this quickstart is a GitHub account.

 ## Overview